AmazingAng/WTF-Solidity/Languages/en/S06_SignatureReplay_en/readme.md

 ## Summary

-In this lesson, we discussed the signature replay vulnerability in smart contracts and introduced two methods to prevent:
+In this lesson, we discussed the signature replay vulnerability in smart contracts and introduced two methods to prevent it:

 1. Keep a record of used signatures to prevent their reuse.